Inference in clustered IV models with many and weak instruments: Many and weak instruments under clustering

-and thus we have a many instrument bias.
+and thus there is a many instrument bias.
 Note that in this example the number of instruments is equal to the number of clusters, which can be much smaller than the number of observations.
 Therefore with clustering there can be a many instrument bias even when the number of instruments grows slower than the number of observations.